jedisct1/rsign2/Torgap-made-easy.md

 That leads to the *new digital world’s* version of the example already laid out above:

-###### “Right now, if I sign something and give it to you, and you give it to John, John doesn’t know you just didn’t create a secret KEY of your own.
+##### “Right now, if I sign something and give it to you, and you give it to John, John doesn’t know you just didn’t create a secret KEY of your own.
 He needs to independently verify it.

 ### Phew, why not call a server that neatly does it for you, all your bc-torgapping?

 If we'd use an `API` we would have to trust the service party.
-Before you start about APIs, here some analogies what an API does:
+Before you get started about APIs, here some analogies what an API does:<br/>
-*It’s like the connectors on the back of your TV*.
+**It’s like the connectors on the back of your TV**.
 They let you plug in a device from another manufacturer (DVD player, games console, set-top box) and both the TV and the device know what to do next.
-The connectors are the interface that lets one machine talk to another.
+The connectors are the interface that lets one machine talk to another.<br/>
-*It's like a waiter at a restaurant*.
+**It's like a waiter at a restaurant**.
 The waiter takes a guests' food order, then delivers to the food order to the kitchen staff.
-The kitchen staff then makes the food, hands the food to the waiter, and then the waiter delivers the correct food order back to the guest.
+The kitchen staff then makes the food, hands the food to the waiter, and then the waiter delivers the correct food order back to the guest. <br/>[Source](https://sidewaysdictionary.com/#/term/API)

 So for our purpose API and external service just won't do.